Corliss Waitman: New England Patriots (first stint)

 On 23 November 2021, Waitman was signed to the New England Patriots' practice squad.

 Pittsburgh Steelers (second stint)

 Waitman was signed by the Steelers off the Patriots practice squad on 25 December 2021, when Steelers punter Pressley Harvin III took bereavement leave.
-He made his NFL debut in the team's week 16 loss against the Kansas City Chiefs the following day.
-He was waived on 15 January 2022.
+Waitman made his NFL debut in the team's Week 16 loss against the Kansas City Chiefs the following day.
+Waitman was waived on 15 January 2022.

 Denver Broncos

 On 17 January 2022, Waitman was claimed off waivers by the Denver Broncos.

-Waitman was also drafted by the Edmonton Elks in the third round (20th overall) of the 2022 CFL Global Draft.
+Waitman was also drafted by the Edmonton Elks in the third round (20th overall) of the 2022 CFL global draft.

 Waitman was named the starting punter for the Broncos on 29 August 2022, after veteran punter Sam Martin was released.
 In Week 3, Waitman punted 10 times, six of them inside the 20-yard line, in an 11–10 win over the San Francisco 49ers, earning American Football Conference Special Teams Player of the Week.